 Let Go of Being a Control Freak!!

-Hello… my name is Jille Bartolome and I am a Control Freak.
-I have been recovered now for 18 years.
+Hello… my name is Jille Bartolome, and I am a Control Freak.
+I have been recovered now for 23 years.
 I say recovered because I am no longer making myself responsible for everyone else and everything else.

 What do I mean by a control freak?
-A control freak is someone who tries to control other people to do what they what them to do.
-A person who believes that because they think they know what to do it must be the best thing to do.
-Someone who walks around with their hands on their hips pointing at people and things.
-This is the person who tells you what you should do, need to do, ought to do and thinks you are stupid for not doing it.
-I unfortunately can relate to this more than I care to admit.
+A control freak is someone who tries to control other people to do what they want them to do.
+A person who believes that because they think they know what to do, it must be the best thing to do.
+Someone who walks around with their hands on their hips, pointing at people and things.
+This is the person who tells you what you should do, need to do, ought to do, and thinks you are stupid for not doing it.
+I, unfortunately, can relate to this more than I care to admit.

 I am sad to say that this state of mind comes from fear.
 I will give you an example: There was a time in my life when I was very out of control.
 My parents were divorced, my mom was very ill, and we were living hand to mouth.
 I had more than one job at the age of 12.
-I was Literally out of control of my circumstances.
-There were other times in my life where I was out of control as well, and for the sake of keeping this light, we will skip the details but I have suffered tremendous losses over the course of my life and that certainly counts for being out of control.
+I was literally out of control of my circumstances.
+There were other times in my life when I was out of control as well, and for the sake of keeping this light, we will skip the details, but I have suffered tremendous losses over the course of my life, and that certainly counts for being out of control.

 This is how I got to be a control freak.
-But there are other ways as well, such as modeling your parent’s behavior, a propensity to be a leader that is not nurtured and I’m sure other ways.
+But there are other ways as well, such as modeling your parents' behavior, a propensity to be a leader that is not nurtured, to name a few.

 Once we recognize that we have, in fact, become a control freak, it is important to let it go.
 It is a toxic state of mind that can really have a negative impact on your ability to be authentically happy.